DanielDwyer/ez-local-time/README.md

 ## Example
-Note: If you are using ES6, think React, (import and not require) you must compile your application code before interacting with the ez-local-time module.
+Note: If you are using ES6, i.e. React, (import and not require) you must compile your application code before interacting with the ez-local-time module.

 ```js
 'use strict'